Navigating Roommate Relationships

 Students:

-For advice on how to live with a roommate, read the tips below around Connection, Communication, Compromise, and Care.
+For advice on how to live with a roommate, read the tips below around Connection, Communication, Compromise, Care, and Conflict Resolution.

 Having a wide array of emotions is normal when you are preparing to live with a new roommate(s).
 Before moving in, you should consider reaching out to your roommate(s).
 Think about your own needs so that you can express them to your roommate(s) accurately and openly when planning for the upcoming year.